Jiuhe2020/VBA-challenge/README.md

 ## BONUS
 - Return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
 - Make the appropriate adjustments to the VBA script that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.
+(The joy of VBA is to take the tediousness out of repetitive task and run over and over again with a click of the button!)

 ## Screenshots
 - VBA-Result-2014